 Samana is the name of the peninsula and its biggest town, as well as the bay.
 It is a dramatically beautiful peninsula, like an island unto itself, of coconut trees stretching into the sea.

 The town of Samana as well as Las Terrenas (distance 35km) is a scenic, beautiful and peaceful port, with friendly and easy-going Dominicans, living their life with tourism, agriculture and fishing activities, all set to the beat and rhythms of Merengue, Bachata and Salsa music.
-The Malecon (seaside promenade) in Samana is perfect for strolling by day and night.
+The Malecon (seaside promenade) in Samana and Las Terrenas are perfect for strolling by day and night.
 It is the perfect place to while away the evening in a relaxing atmosphere in one of the many surrounding restaurants and bars.
 In Las Terrenas people gather around the centrical seaside terraces of "El pueblo de Pescadores" with breathtaking views of the coastline and beaches in both directions.
 Nightlife of Las Terrenas is famous and very exotic!